Tonywuhk/realai.org/timing.md

 ---
 # Timing

-In recent years there has been rapid [progress](http://realai.org/progress/) towards the creation of AGI, to the extent that [roadmaps](http://realai.org/roadmaps/) are under serious dicussion.
+In recent years there has been rapid [progress](http://realai.org/progress/) towards the creation of AGI, to the extent that [roadmaps](http://realai.org/roadmaps/) are under serious discussion.
+It's been argued, however, that there is unlikely to be an "unmistakable sign" that "everyone knows and agrees on," before it becomes common knowledge that an actual AGI is already running.
+Metaphorically, "there's no fire alarm for" AGI ([Yudkowsky, 2017](https://intelligence.org/2017/10/13/fire-alarm/)).
 Given SI's potentially huge impact and its technological proximity to AGI, it is of paramount importance to form rational expectations on timing.

 ## Links